tlverse/sl3/README.md

 ## What’s `sl3`?

-`sl3` is a modern implementation of the Super Learner algorithm of van der Laan, Polley, and Hubbard (2007).
-The Super Learner algorithm performs ensemble learning in one of two fashions:
+`sl3` is an implementation of the Super Learner ensemble machine learning algorithm of van der Laan, Polley, and Hubbard (2007).
+The Super Learner algorithm performs ensemble learning in one of two
+fashions:

 1. The *discrete* Super Learner can be used to select the best prediction algorithm from among a supplied library of machine